 #13.
 Spot Whales Around Ireland

-All Island Whale Watch Day is on Sunday, August 26th.
+All Island Whale Watch Day takes place on Saturday 25th August.
 Members of the public are invited to join the Irish Whale and Dolphin Group (IWDG) on one of 20 land-based whale watches being held at headlands around the Irish coast between 2:00-5:00 pm.

 #16.
 Go back in Time at Loughrea Medieval Festival, Galway